FatConan/headwillcollapse/pages/index.md

-page_title: If there's nothing in it
+title: If there's nothing in it
 template: index.html
 extended_classes: homepage
 homepage: true